 You need to be aware of inherent risks associated with the transmission of information via the Internet.

 If you have concerns in this regard, the ABCB has other ways of obtaining and providing information.
-Normal mail, telephone and fax facilities are available.
+Normal mail and telephone facilities are available.